TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/52 - 1 Thessalonians/1 Thessalonians 3/1 Thessalonians 3.4.md

 ---

-For verily, when we were with you, we told you beforehand that we are to suffer affliction; even as it came to pass, and ye know.
+For most certainly, when we were with you, we told you beforehand that we are to suffer affliction, even as it happened, and you know.